ryuz/imx219_mipi24_sipeed/README_en.md

 ## Overview

-This is an adapter board that allows you to connect the camera module from the [Raspberry Pi Camera V2](https://raspberry-pi.ksyic.com/main/index/pdp.id/144/pdp.open/144) to the [Tang Mega 138K Pro Dock](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html) by replacing the base board.
+This is an adapter board which allows you to connect the camera module from the [Raspberry Pi Camera V2](https://raspberry-pi.ksyic.com/main/index/pdp.id/144/pdp.open/144) to the [Tang Mega 138K Pro Dock](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html) by replacing the base board.

-It enables the use of Sony's IMX219 sensor with a 24-pin MIPI connector, which appears to be Sipeed's proprietary specification.
+It enables the use of Sony's IMX219 sensor with Sipeed's (apparently proprietary) 24-pin MIPI connector.

 ## Board Images

-The adapter board looks like this:
+Here is the adaptor board:

 ![3D view](images/3d_view.png)

-Remove the camera module from the Raspberry Pi Camera V2 and attach it to this adapter board for use.
+Remove the camera module from the Raspberry Pi Camera V2 board, and attach it to this adapter board for use.

 ![3D view](images/pi_camera_v2.png)

-The actual assembled board is shown below.
+The final assembled board is shown below.

 ![3D view](images/imx219_mipi24_photo.jpg)

 ## Data

-The schematic is as follows (PDF version is [here](imx219_mipi24/imx219_mipi24.pdf)):
+Here is the schematic.
+(The PDF version is [here](imx219_mipi24/imx219_mipi24.pdf)):

 ![Schematic](imx219_mipi24/imx219_mipi24.svg)

 Designed with [KiCAD](https://www.kicad.org/) version 9.0.0.

+Prototypes were manufactured by JLCPCB's PCBA service.
 Impedance control is based on the manufacturing specifications for "FR4-Standard TG 135-140" 4-layer boards from [JLCPCB](https://jlcpcb.com/).

-Prototyping was also done with JLCPCB's PCBA service.
-Some unusual component choices were made due to the selection of parts that happened to be in stock at the time.
+At the time of manufacture, not all of the desired parts were available in inventory, so some unusual parts were used.
+This will be changed in the next production run.

 The cable used is [05-24-A-0030-A-4-06-4-T](https://www.marutsu.co.jp/pc/i/46064636/), but this was purchased by mistake and is shorter than intended, so it has only been tested with this cable so far.